martinmathurine/Secure-Password-Manager/README.md

 <h3>Design Considerations and Block Diagram</h3>
 The block diagram begins with the master user inputting a pre-defined master ID and password (ID = Username and Password = password).
 Then they will be able to enter in a new user ID and password.
 If the user wants to delete an entry they will need to re-enter the master ID and the password as well.
 The user will be able to change the password too.
 In order to store the password into a file the user will need to type in the master ID and also the new master password as well, such as if the user enters '4'.
 When a user selects '5' or '6' it will ask for the new master ID and password and both the master ID and passwords will be stored in separate files.
-When the user selects '5' it will show the encrypted password and proof that we can delete entries.
+When the user selects '5', it will show the encrypted password and proof that the user can delete entries.
 Now the master ID and password are hashed and encrypted.

 <img width="500" src="https://github.com/martinmathurine/Secure-Password-Manager/assets/42855193/9d2e59db-f79b-43af-a1e7-742771c2b374">